FRC1257/robotics-training/docs/java/1-Basics/6-Arrays.md

 # Arrays

-A few lessons back, we learned what variables were: a way to store data.
-While creating only one variable seems like a concise and efficient way to store data, things can get very messy once hundreds or thousands of variables need to be created.
-To deal with this issue, Java has a very useful feature which is called an array.

-## What exactly are arrays?
+## What Are Arrays?

-The standard definition of an array is "a collection of variables from the same data type."
-From this collection variables we can access the variable that is needed very easily.
+Arrays are another type of variable that are used to hold a list of variables.
+For instance, we can make an `int` array that stores several integers all in a single variable.

-## Declaring an array
+## Making an Array

-In Java, there are quite a few ways to declare arrays.
-Nevertheless, I will cover the most straightforawrd way first.
+In Java, there are two different ways of creating an array.
+The more simple version is shown below:

 ```java
 public class Main {
     public static void main(String[] args) {